gparap/android/multiplex-clock/README.md

 # multiplex_clock

 A multiplex clock app Android project.
-It has a countdown timer, a chronometer, an alarm and a simple clock.
+It has a countdown timer, a chronometer and an alarm clock.